ComposableFi/composable/book/src/pallets/assets-registry/extrinsics.md

 Creates asset using `CurrencyFactory`.
 Raises `AssetRegistered` event

-Sets only required fields by `CurrencyFactory`, to upsert metadata use referenced pallet.
+Sets only required fields by `CurrencyFactory`, to insert metadata use referenced pallet.

 ### Parameters: